+“It’s sad but poignant at the same time,” he said when asked about the newspapers, pointing to stories that speak of ways the pandemic could have been addressed more effectively early on.
 Gillespie said the original idea for the newspaper display was initiated around 15 years ago by Mike Rancer, the library’s then chief administrative officer.
 The concept was to highlight diversity and open thinking — to show what the world is thinking about a particular event from many different perspectives, “not just the CNN view of world news.”

 In correspondence sourced by Elizabeth Dupuis, senior associate university librarian, Rancer describes his thinking behind the project:

 I selected the original rotation of papers based on an attempt to represent each continent with quality papers.
 We mostly went with English and a handful of French and Spanish, figuring people could probably divine the headlines in those languages.
 When we went to the current 16 paper display, we found there weren’t much more than that number available each day if we wanted to keep to the same standards.
 So now we pretty much run the same papers each day.
 Some variation in a couple of the slots but mostly the same 16.
 The one ironclad principle we follow is that if we run an Arab paper, we run an Israeli paper the same day, and vice versa.